Curatorial Essay and Project Concept

 2) Context of the Exhibition Space and Experimental Exhibition Format : A simultaneous exhibition taking place in two cities (Leipzig-Seoul), connected through a 24-hour online live-streaming format.

-In both the Seoul and Leipzig venues, diverse and experimental works utilizing this dual exhibition format was presented.
+In both the Seoul and Leipzig venues, diverse and experimental works utilizing this dual exhibition format were presented.
 Each space streamed its exhibition live to the other in real time: the live feed from Seoul was projected onto a wall in Leipzig, and vice versa.
 Although physically separated, the two venues were visually connected, creating the sense of a shared, unified space.
 Each venue thus served not only as a physical site for installation, but also as a ‘transmission station’ that virtually links the two.

 Within this expanded mixed-reality setting, viewers were able to navigate between both spaces in real time, interact with them, or experience all the works from either locations.
 A camera installed on a track continuously streamed the exhibition 24 hours a day.
 The physical venues remained closed to the public while being virtually accessible, revealing a non-interactive space in which no visitors are present and only the works remain illuminated.
 This setup dissolved physical separation while exposing, in raw form, the contingencies, interactions, and sensory collisions that occurred within it.